Get the Facts on Free Trials for Beauty Creams

-Before I go any further – if you’ve been scammed and are looking for a phone number to cancel, please check for the number on my latest blog post – I’ve been adding to list daily!!
+Before I go any further – if you’re looking for a phone number to cancel a free trial, please check for the number on my latest blog post:

 You’ve probably seen the alluring ads with captivating headlines such as “Dr. Oz Calls this a Miracle Cream,” or “Katie Couric’s Backstage Secret,” or “Shhhh Don’t Tell Covergirl.”
 The latest scam is the “as seen on Shark Tank” creams.